chrisnoonan98675/site/xl-release/how-to/create-custom-configuration-types.markdown

 In XL Release 6.0.1 and later, you can test the connectivity of the **Shared configuration** options.
 All types that extend `xlrelease.Configuration` or `configuration.HttpConnection` in `synthetic.xml` are eligible for testing.

 To enable the testing feature, place a Python script in the plugin folder with the name of the type.
-For example, in the case of a Jira server:
+For example, in the case of a JIRA server:

     <type type="jira.Server" extends="configuration.HttpConnection"/>

 The script should be located in the `jira` folder and called `Server.py`.
-You can override the location by adding the property `scriptLocation` in the `type` declaration:
+You can override the location and file name by adding the property `scriptLocation` in the `type` declaration:

     <type type="jira.Server" extends="configuration.HttpConnection">
       <property name="scriptLocation" default="jira/TestConnection.py" hidden="true" />